Rafostar/clapper/doc/reference/clapper/clapper-enhancers.md

 This also makes properties that are already installed in base classes of subclassed object not appear in the UI.

-When both flags are set, property will initially use globally set value by user while still allowing application to override this value locally per player instance.
+When both flags are set, property will initially use globally set value while still allowing application to override it content locally per player instance.

-Extra flags like [Clapper.EnhancerParamFlags.FILEPATH] and [Clapper.EnhancerParamFlags.DIRPATH]
+Extra flags like [flags@Clapper.EnhancerParamFlags.FILEPATH] and [flags@Clapper.EnhancerParamFlags.DIRPATH]
 can be used (usually with `string` type of property) in order to let application know that this field holds a file/directory path and allow it to present file selection dialog to the user instead of text entry.

 ### Configuring Enhancers

-Applications browse properties of enhancer via [method@Clapper.EnhancerProxy.get_target_properties] which returns a list of [class@GObject.ParamSpec].
-By inspecting their `flags` application can know whether property is `global`, `local` or both.
+Applications can browse properties of enhancer via [method@Clapper.EnhancerProxy.get_target_properties] which returns a list of [class@GObject.ParamSpec].
+By inspecting their `flags` they can know whether property is `global`, `local` or both.
+Properties without any of these 2 flags set (internal ones) will not appear on this list.

 Use [method@Clapper.EnhancerProxy.get_settings] to get a [class@Gio.Settings] with `global` properties to read and write (note that only users should be able to change them, thus you might want to bind these